-The Company is not party to any legal proceedings
+The Company is not party to or aware of any legal proceedings.

-9. Retirement Plan
+11. Retirement Plan

 The Company maintains a 401(k) defined contribution savings plan for its employees who meet certain service period and age requirements.
 Contributions are permitted up to the maximum allowed under the Internal Revenue Code of each covered employee's salary.
 The savings plan permits the Company to contribute at its discretion.
-In 2022 and 2021 the Company made no contributions to the plan.
+In 2023 and 2022 the Company made no contributions to the plan.

-10. Stockholders' Equity
+12. Stockholders' Equity